Darshk03/Computer-graphics/Graphics Header File Setup for CodeBlocks/Graphics Header File Setup for CodeBlocks/Readme.txt

-Instruction for adding graphics file in Code::Blocks
+Instruction for adding graphics file in Code::Blocks and dev c++
 ***************************************************************************************************

 1) Copy "graphics.h" and "winbgim.h" files to "include" folder of CodeBlocks directory.